-A selection of the variety of music by Marie-Claire Saindon.
+A selection of music by Marie-Claire Saindon.

 Carricks: dans le sillage des Irlandais

 For small Irish trad band, string quartet, clarinet, and piano

 The hour-long documentary is the story of the transformation of a family myth to its scientific reality; the story of the Irish immigration to Québec during the 1847 famine and its place in the Québecois culture; and the story of a violin that may be more than it appears.